esNIMA/SequencingSolver/README.md

 # SequencingSolver
-A python package for solving various sequencing problems by Nima Mahmoodian.
+A Python package for solving various sequencing problems by Nima Mahmoodian.

+#How to install the library?
+In order to run the library, you need Numpy and Matplotlib to be installed.
+Then in cmd, run the following prompt:
+Linux/Mac:
+...python3 pip install SequencingSolver...

+Windows:
+...py pip install SequencingSolver...